Mourning 2.0: The AI-Driven Era of Coping With Loss in China

 Echoing similar concerns, Zhang recounted an instance where the studio declined to offer the chat service to a grieving mother due to deep concerns about her emotional well-being following suicide attempts after her daughter’s death.

 Zhong, from Iceberg Data, doesn’t envision such digital avatars as entities that people would engage with constantly.
 Instead, he sees them fulfilling a specific, occasional emotional need — perhaps serving as a tool during events like funerals.

 “It’s still too early for these digital replicas to fully simulate a human being and thereby recreate a so-called digital life,” said Zhong.

 One significant challenge is accessing comprehensive personal data on the deceased to effectively train the AI models.
 This data collection isn’t just complex and subject to privacy concerns; it’s also labor-intensive and costly.

 Zhang concurred, pointing to the struggles his company faced in trying to standardize its products in the face of varied demands from clients.

 Amid these technical challenges, Tang underscores the importance of continued research in this field.
 “We need to determine whether these current technologies bring more good than harm or not, or which people they can help,” she said.

-(Header image: A screenshots shows Zhang’s coworker talks to his AI grandmother.
+(Header image: A screenshot shows Zhang’s coworker talking to his AI grandmother.
 From @超级头脑AI魔法师 on Xiaohongshu)